easyretrofit/retrofit-spring-boot-starter/README.md

   }
 }
 ```

+and set class name like `@RetrofitInterceptor(handler = MyRetrofitInterceptor1.class)  `

+#### When you only want to set the interceptor without making other modifications to the OKHttpClient object, you can delete the client property of @RetrofitBuilder and There is no need to customize your OKHttpClient

+### Set include,exclude and sort for @RetrofitInterceptor
-and you could set include,exclude and sort on @RetrofitInterceptor like `@RetrofitInterceptor(handler = MyRetrofitInterceptor2.class, exclude = {"/v1/test/"})`
+you could set include,exclude and sort properties in @RetrofitInterceptor
+like `@RetrofitInterceptor(handler = MyRetrofitInterceptor2.class, exclude = {"/v1/test/"})`

 When exclude is used, the corresponding API will ignore this interceptor.

 When you use sort, please ensure that all interceptors use sort, because by default, sort is 0.
-You can ensure the execution order of your interceptors through int type.
+You can ensure the
+execution order of your interceptors through int type.
 By default, the interceptor is loaded from top to bottom.

+### Interface inheritance
-5. If you have hundreds of Interface method, it is from a same source Base URL, and you want your code structure to be more orderly and look consistent with the source service structure, you could do this ,
+If you have hundreds of Interface method, it is from a same source Base URL, and you want your code structure to be
+   more orderly and look consistent with the source service structure, you could do this,

-   Define an empty Interface file
+#### Define an empty Interface file

  ```
 @RetrofitBuilder(baseUrl = "${app.test.base-url}",
   addConverterFactory = {GsonConverterFactory.class, JacksonConverterFactory.class},